 I have a few speeding fines.
 Will that prevent me from applying?

 This depends on how many and the circumstances surrounding them.
 Discuss any concerns you have with the Police Recruiting Section.

-If I fail the entrance examination, when can I apply again?
+If I fail the Evaluation and Testing Phase, when can I apply again?

-If you are unsuccessful in the entrance exam you will have the opportunity to re-sit the exam after a period of 12 months.
-This is to give you time to prepare to a satisfactory standard before undertaking the exam again.
+If you are unsuccessful in the Evaluation and Testing Phase you will have the opportunity to re-apply after a period of 12 months.
+This is to give you time to prepare to a satisfactory standard before undertaking the testing again.

 Is it possible to practice the obstacle course at the Academy?